Aniket12xfe/AppointmentManager/README.md

    - Update the `DBConnection.java` file with your MySQL username and password.
 5. **Deploy the application:**
    - Use a servlet container like Apache Tomcat to deploy the application.
-   - Copy the `appointment-management.war` file to the `webapps` directory of your Tomcat installation.
+   - Copy the `AppointmentManager.war` file to the `webapps` directory of your Tomcat installation.
 6. **Access the application:**
-   - Open your web browser and navigate to `http://localhost:8080/appointment-management`.
+   - Open your web browser and navigate to `http://localhost:8080/AppointmentManager`.

 ## Usage
 - **Login/Registration:**